Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

 Every galaxy seems to harbor a supermassive black hole (SMBH) at the center.
 This engine of destruction is thought to grow with galaxies containing a central bulge, for the majority of them seem to be 3-5% of the mass of their residency.
 It is through mergers of galaxies that SMBH grow along with material from the host galaxy.
 Population III stars, whose from the first formation about 200 million years post Big Bang, collapsed into roughly 100 solar mass black holes.
 Because those stars formed in clusters, plenty of material was around for the black holes to grow and merge.
-However, some recent finding have cast this long-held view into question, and the answers only seem to lead to even more questions… (Natarajan 26-7)
+However, getting data from that far back is quite challenging, and simulations can only tell us so much.
+Therefore, it shouldn't be too surprising when some recent finding have cast these long-held views into question, and the answers only seem to lead to even more questions… (Natarajan 26-7, Naeye 19)

 A Mini-SMBH from Beyond